West Virginia Car Accident Lawyers

-- If you have sustained serious injuries in an accident, the firm advises you consult with legal counsel at the firm prior to making a statement.
+- If you have sustained serious injuries in an accident, the firm advises you to consult with legal counsel at the firm prior to making a statement.
 This will help increase the possibility that you will recover the maximum compensation.

 - Seek medical care or emergency treatment at once.
 Injuries that appear to be minor must be evaluated by a physician, as there are several very serious injuries, including closed head injuries that could be fatal if not treated immediately.

 - If possible, take photos and thoroughly document the scene of the accident.
-Exchange contact information, and get the names, phone numbers and addresses of any witnesses if you are able.
+Exchange contact information, and get the names, phone numbers, and addresses of any witnesses if you are able.

 What Not to Do After a Car Accident